ltnorth/FSA-Ratings-App/README.md

 # FSA Ratings App

-This repository contains the source code for a web app which gives to user the ability to choose from a list of local UK authorities and see a table which dsiplays the distribution of ratings for all establishments in a specified authority.
+This repository contains the source code for a web app which gives to user the ability to choose from a list of local UK authorities and, when one is chosen, see a table which displays the distribution of ratings for all establishments in that authority.

 This app was created in response to a technical test I received a while ago.
 I took it on as a mini project.